mvysny/karibu-testing/README.md

 ## News: UI Unit-Testing is being added to TestBench!

-The Vaadin UI Unit-Testing idea, pioneered by Karibu-Testing, proved itself useful for many Vaadin users.
+The Vaadin UI Unit-Testing idea, pioneered by Karibu-Testing, proved useful for many Vaadin users.
 Vaadin recognized the effort and is adding official support for [UI unit-testing into TestBench](https://vaadin.com/docs/latest/tools/testbench/ui-unit-testing/overview).
+The Vaadin UI Unit-Testing is now available in alpha builds of TestBench for Vaadin 23.1.1;
+stable version will require at least Vaadin 23.2 (maybe higher).

 At the moment the Vaadin API is being prototyped and is not finalized.
 The Vaadin API will most probably look a bit differently than Karibu-Testing API though: